Derjyn/Cogitatio/docs/dump.md

 # {{ page.title }}

-This page serves as a dumping ground or cheatsheet for the various Markdown bits, and Jekyll magick available.
-Note that page load might be a little slow.
+This page serves as a dumping ground or cheatsheet for various Markdown bits and Jekyll magick.
+Note that page load might be a little _sloooow_.

 -----